The usual, short bio-clip:

 2019 marked the beginning of a new year and an exciting re-write.

 2020 has seen the completion of a major developmental edit and the finalization of a whole new book.
-The current journey is to focus on getting an agent and writing book 2.
+The current journey is to focus on getting an agent and new writing projects.

 I hope you’ll enjoy this journey with me!